A member of our team cleaning a historic print before digitisation

 Curled or creased prints will not lay flat on glass scanners, so they are humidified and flattened beforehand.
 Modern humidification chambers relax the prints, and traditional bookbinding presses flatten and dry the print over several days.

-Imagery on rolled film often has dust or dirt which must be removed before scanned.
-This is done using film-cleaning machines which uses soft anti-static brushes and filtered air to gently remove dust with minimal contact.
+Imagery on rolled film often has dust or dirt which must be removed before scanning.
+This is done using film-cleaning machines which use soft rollers, anti-static fields and jets of air to gently remove dust with minimal contact.
 Any tears are repaired in line with current conservation guidelines, while historical tape repairs are removed.

 Long-term Preservation Issues